-Kévin Bray (Corbie, FR, 1989) is a multidisciplinary artist and researcher based in Amsterdam, working at the intersection of media archaeology, political mythography, and speculative narratology.
-Trained at ESAAT Lille, ESAAB Nevers, the Sandberg Instituut, and the Rijksakademie, his practice operates as a critical inquiry into the systems that shape perception, belief, and power, whether through technological infrastructures, folkloric frameworks, or geopolitical discourses.
+Kévin Bray (Corbie, FR, 1989) is a multidisciplinary artist and researcher based in Amsterdam, working at the intersection of myth, media archaeology, and geopolitical storytelling.
+Trained at ESAAT Lille, ESAAB Nevers, Sandberg Instituut, and Rijksakademie, his practice critically examines the systems that shape perception, belief, and power, whether through technological infrastructures, folkloric frameworks, or geopolitical discourses.

 Rather than treating media as neutral vessels, Bray approaches them as active agents, examining how formats, tools, and narratives not only reflect but produce reality.
 His work spans painting, moving image, 3D modeling, sound, and fiction, each medium treated as a language with its own syntax, politics, and hidden rules.
 A defining feature of his practice is the exposure of medial seams, a deliberate foregrounding of the material and ideological infrastructures that underpin representation.
 Using Brechtian distanciation, he disrupts passive consumption by laying bare the mechanics of construction: visible brushstrokes, rigging, code, layers, or the presets embedded in digital production.
 The result is not demystification for its own sake, but an invitation to critically inhabit the space between form and content, where the politics of representation become tangible.
 Here, in the cracks of meaning, another poetry emerges, one that reimagines fiction not as escape but as a site of negotiation, where new narratives and new ways of seeing can take root.